zeus-12/fmhy/README.md

 - use stricter lint rules ,for eg: the dont use "!" to types rule
 - remove dbs and all other endpoints but /feedback.
 - add piracy glossary somewhere.
-- get rid of prisma => since no db being used

 ### Design